Sorry, you need to enable JavaScript to visit this website.

 The right for the allowance starts on the day when the guardianship court order comes into force.
 When applied for later, the allowance is paid out retrospectively, but, at the maximum, for six months preceding the application filing month.

-The allowance is paid until the child turns 18.
-If the child is still studying at the age of 18, we shall continue with the allowance payments until the end of the academic year during which the child turns 19.
+2. If the child who does not have secondary education is studying, we would pay the allowance until the end of the academic year in which the child turns 19 years old.

 How to get?